-You can submit changes to your order as many times as necessary until the November 15 final ordering deadline without incurring any additional fees.
-Changes submitted after November 15 may incur late order or unused/canceled exam fees.
+You can submit changes to your order as many times as necessary until the November 13 final ordering deadline without incurring any late order fees.
+New exam orders submitted after November 13 may incur late order fees.

 For more information about finalizing your exam order in AP Registration and Ordering, please see the AP Coordinator’s Manual, Part 1.